LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Methods

-As they are complementary, we propose a combination of both approaches: First, we determine the number of samples per category $l \in \mathcal{L}$, denoted $m_l$, ensuring balanced proportion of \emph{Math}, \emph{Coding}, \emph{Generation} and others.
+As they are complementary, we propose a combination of both approaches: First, we determine the number of samples per category $l \in \mathcal{L}$ via a fixed quota, denoted $m_l$, ensuring a balanced proportion of \emph{Math}, \emph{Coding}, \emph{Generation} and so on.
 Next, we embed all candidate samples within each category using a state-of-the-art sentence encoder \citep{reimers-gurevych-2019-sentence,zhang2025jasperstelladistillationsota}, and cluster them into \(J\) groups using k-means \citep{lloyd1982least}, with $J=m_l$.
 Let $\mathcal{K} = \{K_1, K_2, \dots, K_J\}$ denote the resulting clusters.
 From each cluster $K$ in $\mathcal{K}$, we select the sample with the highest preference score $p_{\max}(K) = \max_{i \in K}p_i$.
-To improve robustness to clusters with very low $p_{\max}(K)$ values, we discard clusters whose best sample falls below a predetermined threshold, which is set to be the $\gamma^{\mathrm{th}}$-percentile of $\{q_i\}_{i=1}^{N_l}$ where $N_l$ is the number of samples within the category $l$.\footnote{$\gamma$ is a hyperparameter and set to 75. } To reach the target of $m_l$ samples per category, we select the highest-scoring samples from the remaining candidates within that category.
+To improve robustness to clusters with very low $p_{\max}(K)$ values, we discard clusters whose best sample falls below a predetermined threshold, which is set to be the $\gamma^{\mathrm{th}}$-percentile\footnote{$\gamma$ is a hyperparameter and set to 80.} of $\{p_i\}_{i=1}^{N_l}$ where $N_l$ is the number of samples within the category $l$.
+To reach the target of $m_l$ samples per category, we select the highest-scoring samples from the remaining candidates within that category.

+Given the large value of $m_l$ and the high-dimensional nature of the input embeddings, we employ \emph{MiniBatchKMeans} from \emph{scikit-learn} with the \texttt{k-means++} initialization method and a batch size of 2048.